 The initial mandatory conversion price of the preferred stock of this issue is the Bank A shares of common stock trading price on the date of 20 days before consideration by the Board of Directors of this preferred stock issued, which means that mandatory initial conversion price of preference stocks of this issue is RMB9.86 / share.
-Since the day that the issuance of preferred stock program is passed by the Bank's Board of Directors, when the Bank shares change with the delivery of the stock dividend, share capital, issuance of new shares (not including any increasing share from conversion of financing instruments with terms that could be converted to ordinary shares) or the allotment of shares, the preferred stock will be accumulating adjusted in accordance with the provisions.
+Since the day that the issuance of preferred stock program is passed by the Bank's Board of Directors, when the Bank shares change with the delivery of the stock dividend, share capital, issuance of new shares (not including any increasing share from conversion of financing instruments with terms that could be converted to ordinary shares) or the allotment of shares, the preferred stock will be accumulating adjusted in accordance with the established formula in turn forced the conversion price, and disclosures relevant information in accordance with the provisions.